BishopFox/burpcage/README.md

 # burpcage

-Burp extension example ported to multiple languages
+A very simple Burp extension that teaches the fundamentals of plugin development.

+Link to the accompanying blog post: TODO